Biology

 Typically Offered: Alternate Years

 A comprehensive introduction to microbiology.
 This course provides an overview of microorganisms, including their structure and function, growth, ecology, genetics, taxonomy, and evolution.
 Emphasis is placed on prokaryotes and viruses.
 The laboratory emphasizes enrichment and pure culture methods, diagnostic microbiology, and physiology.
 Includes laboratory.
-Biological Diversity.
+Biology Major distribution area: Organismal biology.

 Prerequisite: BIOL 161; Prerequisite or Corequisite CHEM 222